Point of Interest (POI) Data

 What to ask your point of interest data provider?

-hese are some key questions that you or your company should ask a POI Data vendor to make certain that you get the right data for your needs:
+Comparing one point of interest database to another can be difficult.
+These are some key questions that you or your company should ask a POI data vendor to make certain that you get the POI data which fits your needs:

-- How regularly do you update the POI data?
+- How regularly do you update your POI data?

-- How do you make sure that the data is accurate?
+- How do you make sure that your POI data is accurate?

-- How comprehensive is the metadata regarding a particular set of places?
+- How comprehensive is your metadata regarding a given set of places?

-- Can datasets be incorporated with my present business technologies?
+- Can your POI data products and datasets be incorporated into my current business technologies?

-- Would it be possible to tailor the POI data for my specific business requirements?
+- Is it possible to tailor your POI data offering for my specific business requirements?

 How is point of interest data priced?

-For their consumers, point of interest data providers generally offer licensing/subscription custom quotes and pay per batch pricing models.
+For data buyers, point of interest data providers generally offer licensing/subscription custom quotes and pay per batch pricing models.
 Each model’s cost is contingent on how integratable, customized, and comprehensive the dataset is.

 Users have to subscribe to the vendor for access to point of interest datasets with this option.
-Users can use accurate datasets after a successful subscription as per the requirements via Application Program Interface.
+Users can use accurate datasets after a successful subscription as per the requirements via Application Program Interface (API).

 Pay Per Large Batch